 It is not our policy to disclose the selection criteria.
-However, candidates who are currently employed will not be given priority as they should upgrade their skills in their jobs and can consider enrolling into the ISS modular courses in Analytics and Intelligent Systems and StackUp - Startup Tech Talent Development disciplines.
+However, candidates who are currently employed will not be given priority as they should upgrade their skills in their jobs and can consider enrolling into the ISS modular courses in Artificial Intelligence, Data Science and StackUp-Startup Tech Talent Development disciplines.

 Should I resign from my job if I intend to make a career switch?

 No. Based on government statistics and employers' feedback, candidates face a tougher time to be hired again the longer they stay unemployed.
-Candidates are advised to upgrade their skills in their current job and can consider enrolling into the ISS modular courses in Analytics and Intelligent Systems and StackUp - Startup Tech Talent Development disciplines.
+Candidates are advised to upgrade their skills in their current job and can consider enrolling into the ISS modular courses in Artificial Intelligence, Data Science and StackUp - Startup Tech Talent Development disciplines.